 A perfect fall treat: an easy apple galette made from scratch with warm caramel drizzled on top.
-They're elegant, rustic, and easy to make.
-So easy its nickname is 'the lazy cook's apple pie'!
+They're elegant, rustic, and so easy to make their nickname is 'the lazy cook's apple pie'!

 Well, it's Thanksgiving season, y'all.
 Time for the pies!

 I knew that for many, Thanksgiving can be a hectic time and we folks with only one oven need to plan accordingly for the big day with dishes that will flow easily on Turkey Day.